-During the original General Plan Amendment and Rezone of the project site in 2021, traffic data representing annual average traffic volumes for existing conditions were obtained from Caltrans and the General Plan EIR traffic consultant, DKS Associates.
+During the original General Plan Amendment and Rezone of the project site in 2022, traffic data representing annual average traffic volumes for existing conditions were obtained from Caltrans and the General Plan EIR traffic consultant, DKS Associates.
 Using this data and the FHWA methodology, traffic noise levels as defined by Ldn were calculated for existing and future traffic volumes.
 Distances from the centerlines of selected roadways to the 60 and 65 dB Ldn contours are summarized in Table 4-11 and Table 4-12 of the City of Rocklin General Plan Noise Element.
 Table 4-12 shows the future traffic noise levels based upon the year 2030.
 The results of the analysis are based upon inputs to the Federal Highway Administration Traffic Noise Prediction Model (FHWA RD-77-108).
 Traffic volumes used for this analysis were obtained from the General Plan EIR traffic analysis, and the potential noise impacts from traffic were evaluated based on Predicted 2030 Traffic Noise Levels from the City of Rocklin General Plan EIR noise analysis.
 The predicted noise levels were compared to noise level performance criteria for transportation noise sources contained within the City of Rocklin General Plan Noise Element.

 It should be noted that the City of Rocklin 60 dB Ldn exterior noise level standard applies specifically to outdoor use areas or "outdoor activity" areas, which in the project's case are any anticipated outdoor areas of the project.
-The distance calculated between the centerline of State

-Route 65 (SR65) and a predicted noise level measurement of 60 dB was 2,332 feet.
-The closest point to SR65 on the project site is approximately 900 feet away.
+The distance calculated between the centerline of State Route 65 (SR65) and a predicted noise level measurement of 60 dB was 2,332 feet.
+State Route 65 is located directly adjacent to the project site, with the nearest distance from the property line to the highway at approximately 70 feet and the distance from the nearest proposed building to the highway at approximately 160 feet.
 Therefore, it is anticipated that noise impacts from SR65 to the residents of a future multi-family residential development project would be above the City's threshold.

-As part of the proposed project, in order to determine traffic noise levels on the project site, Veneklasen Associates, Inc. (Veneklasen) prepared an exterior noise and exterior façade acoustical analysis, dated January 25, 2022.
+As part of the proposed project, in order to determine traffic noise levels on the project site, Saxelby Acoustics, LLC (Saxelby) prepared an exterior noise and exterior façade acoustical analysis, dated May 4, 2023.
 This report was prepared to predict the exterior noise level at the site using measurements and computer modeling.
-The report is available for review during normal business hours at the City of Rocklin Planning Department, 3970 Rocklin Road, Rocklin, CA and is incorporated into this Mitigated Negative Declaration by this reference.
-City staff has reviewed the documentation and is also aware that Veneklasen Associates has a professional reputation that makes its conclusions presumptively credible and prepared in good faith.
-Based on its review of the analysis and these other considerations, City staff accepts the conclusions in the Veneklasen report, which is summarized below.
+The report is available for review during normal business hours at the City of Rocklin Planning Division, 3970 Rocklin Road, Rocklin, CA and is incorporated into this Mitigated Negative Declaration by this reference.
+City staff has reviewed the documentation and is also aware that Saxelby has a professional reputation that makes its conclusions presumptively credible and prepared in good faith.
+Based on its review of the analysis and these other considerations, City staff accepts the conclusions in the Saxelby report, which is summarized below.